University Medal recipients

 In October 2008 Academic Senate approved a change to the number of medals available for allocation annually to 13 to include the Australian Maritime College and altered the membership of the Selection panel.
 The selection panel is comprised of the Chair and Deputy Chair of Academic Senate, the Deputy Vice-Chancellor (Students and Education) and the Executive Director, Student Operations.

 In November 2017, Standing Academic Committee on behalf of Academic Senate, approved amendment to the number of University Medals allocated and the calculation of Grade Point Averages.
-Further amendments to the Rules, to reflect the College model, were approved in September 2018.
+Further amendments to the Rules, to reflect the College model, were approved by Academic Senate in September 2018.

 Rules and Procedures of University Medals

 - University Medals shall be awarded to candidates who have qualified for a bachelor degree# with first class honours and normally shall have attained a Grade Point Average of no less than 6.5*, with no fail, in all but their first year of study**.

 - The number of University medals awarded annually shall be fifteen normally, but the number awarded in any one year shall take into account the number and quality of the Bachelor degrees with First Class Honours awarded by the University in that year.

 - University Medals normally will be distributed, subject to Rule 6, on the following basis:

 - Arts - Humanities & Social Sciences 2, Visual and Performing Arts 1